WindowsXP95/CyberportalUI/readme.md

-The goal of this project is to make Linux Mint look like a Late 90's desktop environment
+The goal of this project is to make Linux Mint look like a Late 90's desktop environment and to make Cyberportal OS (a Scratch project) a reality.

 What It includes

 - A Cinnamon Theme
+- Partial Gnome support
 - Fully themed Metacity
 - An Fresh looking icon pack
 - Cyberportal wallpapers and sounds